 No matter how much you may try to be the perfect parent you may feel guilty.
 Having a nanny can add to this guilt, making you feel like you're shortchanging your kids, or that someone else is raising your children.
 Going back to work - especially if you are doing something you may love but that may not contribute much to the family income after paying for childcare - can add to that feeling of guilt.

 Within the nanny/employer relationship guilt can also surface.
-You may feel guilty about the demands you may place on your nanny – whether it’s asking her to stay late, hoping and praying that she'll do the dishes you left in the sink knowing full well it's not part of her job description to do so.
-You may feel like your family's circumstances are better than hers, which doesn't seem fair.
-If you have to change the employment situation and possibly let your nanny go or drastically reduce her hours, you can feel like you are letting her down as she's counting on the income you pay her to support her family.
+You may feel guilty about the demands you may place on your nanny – whether it’s asking them to stay late, hoping and praying that they'll do the dishes you left in the sink knowing full well it's not part of their job description to do so.
+You may feel like your family's circumstances are better than theirs, which doesn't seem fair.
+If you have to change the employment situation and possibly let your nanny go or drastically reduce their hours, you can feel like you are letting them down as they're counting on the income you pay them to support their family.

 Money: So complex, so important